Other key laboratories

-On October 11, 2004, the Key Laboratory of Modern Engineering Survey, National Surveying and Mapping Geographic Information Bureau was officially launched thanks to the joint efforts of Tongji University and Shaanxi Bureau of Surveying and Mapping Geographic Information.
-The Academic Committee was chaired by CHEN Junyong, academician of Chinese Academy of Sciences (CAS) and co-chaired by NING Jinsheng, academician of Chinese Academy of Engineering (CAE) and CAS academician XU Houze.
+On October 11, 2004, the Key Laboratory of Modern Engineering Survey, National Surveying, and Mapping Geographic Information Bureau has officially launched thanks to the joint efforts of Tongji University and Shaanxi Bureau of Surveying and Mapping Geographic Information.
+The Academic Committee was chaired by CHEN Junyong, academician of Chinese Academy of Sciences (CAS), and co-chaired by NING Jinsheng, academician of Chinese Academy of Engineering (CAE) and CAS academician XU Houze.

 The research fields of the Laboratory are as follows:

 ● Engineering Application and System Integration Of GPS/GALILEO System;

 ● Engineering Application of Digital Close-Range Photogrammetry and Laser Scanning Technology;

 2. Key Laboratory for Wind Resistance of Bridges of the Ministry of Transport

 Supported by the Bridge Wind Resistance Laboratory of Department of Bridge Engineering and the Wind Tunnel Laboratory of State Key Laboratory of Disaster Reduction in Civil Engineering of Tongji University, the Key Laboratory for Wind Resistance of Bridges of the Ministry of Transport was established in the context of chinas booming industry of long-span bridges.
 The Laboratory conducts research in the theory and engineering application of wind-resistant design of long-span bridges, focusing on the following areas:

 ● the basis of application of wind-resistant bridge engineering;